The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.

 When it comes to cash back that you earn without having to meet any spending-based criteria, your card provider might send you a Form 1099-MISC: Miscellaneous Income if the value of the cash back you earn is more than $600.
 If you receive this form, it implies that you need to report the cash back as income on your tax returns.
 But even if you don't receive this form or the amount is below that $600 threshold, you still need to report all of the non-spending-linked cash back you earn.

 Is Business Cash Back Taxable?

 Retain your credit card statements as documentation of the source of your cash back in case you are ever audited by the IRS.
-Having a paper trail of the welcome bonus offer and the related spending that earned it will prevent an unwanted tax headache. -- Lee Huffman, credit card expert at BaldThoughts.com
+Having a paper trail of the welcome bonus offer and the related spending that earned it will prevent an unwanted tax headache. — Lee Huffman, credit card expert at BaldThoughts.com

 - IRS.
 "About Form 1099-MISC, Miscellaneous Income."
 Accessed September 29, 2023.

-Advertiser Disclosure: MoneyGeek has partnered with CardRatings for our coverage of credit card products.
-MoneyGeek and CardRatings may receive a commission from card issuers.
+Advertiser Disclosure: MoneyGeek has partnered with CardRatings.com and CreditCards.com for our coverage of credit card products.
+MoneyGeek, CardRatings and CreditCards.com may receive a commission from card issuers.
 To ensure thorough comparisons and reviews, MoneyGeek features products from both paid partners and unaffiliated card issuers that are not paid partners.